Splatoon 3: Plot

-Upon following the elderly squid Craig Cuttlefish into a crater covered with lethal Fuzzy Ooze, the player is recruited by Cuttlefish into the New Squidbeak Splatoon as Agent 3 along with their pet Salmonid Smallfry.
-Smallfry is able to eat and destroy some of the ooze, allowing passage further into the crater.
-They fight Octarian enemies mutated with fur, which Cuttlefish believes are responsible for once again stealing the Great Zapfish that powers Splatsville.
-At the crater's base, Octarian leader DJ Octavio accuses Cuttlefish of taking his Octarian warriors.
-After defeating Octavio, he denies taking the Zapfish despite having previously done so in the first two games.
-The ground breaks open, and Cuttlefish and Agent 3 fall into the remains of the underground city Alterna, which the fuzzy Octarians have turned into a base.
-In Alterna, Agent 3 meets Callie and Marie of the New Squidbeak Splatoon, as well as the Captain, the player protagonist of the first game, and realizes that Cuttlefish has gone missing.
-They are approached by the idol group Deep Cut, who are searching Alterna for treasure and believe the Squidbeak Splatoon is there for the same reason.
-Aided by an artificial intelligence named O.R.C.A., they explore the city in search of Cuttlefish, but are repeatedly led to signals from the members of Deep Cut and forced to fight them over the "treasure", which appears to be junk.
-It is revealed that Mr. Grizz, CEO of Grizzco and organizer of Salmon Run, has kidnapped Cuttlefish and is responsible for taking the Great Zapfish and Octarian army, proving Octavio's innocence.
-Mr. Grizz explains that he aims to restore mammal life to Earth by converting other life into mammals by using the Fuzzy Ooze.
+The player character follows Craig Cuttlefish, the elderly former captain of the New Squidbeak Splatoon, into Splatsville's neighboring crater, which is covered with hazardous Fuzzy Ooze.
+The player is recruited by Cuttlefish into the Squidbeak Splatoon as Agent 3 along with their Salmonid companion, Smallfry.
+Smallfry is able to eat and clear away most Fuzzy Ooze, allowing passage further into the crater.
+They fight Octarian enemies mutated by the ooze; Cuttlefish assumes their leader, DJ Octavio, is responsible for thieving the Great Zapfish that powers Splatsville.
+At the crater's base, Octavio appears in his mech, accusing the New Squidbeak Splatoon of kidnapping his Octarian warriors.
+Following his defeat in battle, Octavio denies having taken the Zapfish.
+The ground breaks apart, Cuttlefish being taken away by Fuzzy Ooze.
+Agent 3 and Smallfry fall into the remains of a former underground human settlement named Alterna.

+Agent 3 meets Callie and Marie, formally Agents 1 and 2, of the New Squidbeak Splatoon, as well as the Captain, the player protagonist of the first game, and realizes that Cuttlefish has gone missing.
+The group is approached by the Splatsville-based idol trio Deep Cut, who are ransacking Alterna for "treasure".
+The trio antagonize the Squidbeak Splatoon, believing they are in the settlement for the same reason.
+Aided by an artificial intelligence named O.R.C.A., (Note: An acronym for "Omniscient Recording Computer of Alterna") the Squidbeak Splatoon explore the city in search of Cuttlefish, but are repeatedly intercepted by Deep Cut and forced to fight them over the treasure.
+It is revealed that Mr. Grizz, a giant grizzly bear and one of the remaining mammals on Earth, as well as the CEO of Grizzco Industries and organizer of Salmon Run, has kidnapped Cuttlefish and is responsible for taking the Great Zapfish and Octarian army, proving Octavio's innocence.
+Atop a rocket in Alterna's center, Mr. Grizz divulges that he aims to restore mammal life to Earth by converting the living sea animals to fuzzy creatures by way of the Ooze.